 Has anything been recorded?

-No. I mean, I just picked up some guitars for sale and I recorded all my demos here at home, but we won’t actually do the tracking till everything’s done and everyone is ready to go.
+No. I mean, I recorded all my demos here at home, but we won’t actually do the tracking till everything’s done and everyone is ready to go.
 And then we’ll go into the studio for a month after that.

 Back in 2010, Fates Warning played a handful of shows with the Parallels line up in 2010, and last you year worked on the Arch/Matheos album [with former Fates Warning singer John Arch].
 Did working with older members or performing older material influence the writing of the new album in any way?

 I don’t think so.
 It’s still really early going in this Fates record, I’m only a couple songs into it.
 So it’s kind of hard to say what final shape it’s going to take.
 It’s not drastically different then what I’ve done in the past.
 It’s not drastically different then what I’ve just done with Arch/Matheos, at least musically.
 I mean, obviously it will be very different with Ray singing on it, but it’s really early.
 I can’t say until the whole thing is done.
 Often when I get 4 or 5, even 3, songs into a record, those songs will determine which direction the rest of the record goes in.
 So the first couple is always just casting a wide net and seeing what comes up, and that’s the stage I’m in right now.

 Fair enough.
 I know this Spring Fates Warning is doing some touring in Europe and South America.
 Besides recording, what other plans do Fates Warning have in the works?

 Well yeah, we’re doing some dates.
 We have a lot of dates coming up in March and April.
 Then I’ll get back to working on this record, hopefully get that done this Summer and then we hope to be able to tour all over next year.
 The States, Europe, wherever people want us, we’ll be there.